History of Győri ETO FC: 2020s

+On 24 April 2024, Balázs Borbély was appointed head coach of Hungarian Nemzeti Bajnokság II side Győr, five matches before the end of the 2023–24 season.
 On 20 May 2024 Győr beat rivals Vasas at home 3–2 on the penultimate round of the 2023–24 Nemzeti Bajnokság II season.
 On the last match day, Győr beat Ajka 1–0 away on 25 May 2024.
 Finally, Győr finished in the second position of the 2023–24 Nemzeti Bajnokság II season and were promoted to the first division.

 The return to the top flight did not start well for the club.
-On 26 July 2024, Győr were beaten by newly-promoted Nyiregyháza 2–1 at the Mezőkövesdi Városi Stadion.
+On 26 July 2024, Győr were beaten by newly promoted Nyiregyháza 2–1 at the Mezőkövesdi Városi Stadion.
 On 2 August 2024, Győr were beaten by Debrecen 3–0 at home.
 On 11 August 2024, Győr were beaten by MTK Budapest 2–1 at home.
 On 16 August 2024, Győr lost to Kecskemét 2–1 at Széktói Stadion.
 On 24 August 2024, Győr signed Heitor from FCI Levadia Tallinn.
 On 31 August 2024, Győr collected their first point in the season by drawing with Diósgyőri VTK (0–0) at the Diósgyőri Stadion on game week 6.
 On 22 September 2024, they won their first match in the 2024–25 Nemzeti Bajnokság I season by beating Paksi FC 2–1 at home.
 Both goals were scored by Ahmed Nadhir Benbouali.
 Finally, Győr finished in the fourth position after their promotion to the first tier in 2024.
 The fourth position made Győr eligible for entering the 2025–26 UEFA Conference League qualifying phase.

 In the second round of the 2025–26 UEFA Conference League qualifying phase, on 24 July 2025, Győr lost 2–1 to FC Pyunik at the Vazgen Sargsyan Republican Stadium, in Yerevan, Armenia.
 In the second, leg Győr beat Pyunik 3–1 at home and qualified for the third round.
 Although the result was equal on aggregate close to the end of the match thanks to two goals by Benbouali of Győr, and Ocansey of Pyunik, Štefulj scored the winning goal (on aggregate) in the 90th minute.
 In the third qualifying round, on 7 August 2025, Győr lost 2–1 to AIK Fotboll at the Nationalarenan, in Stockholm, Sweden.
 In the second leg, Győr beat AIK Fotboll 2–0 at home and qualified for the play-off.
 The goals were scored in the 34th minute by Gavrić and in the 60th minute by an own goal from Csongvai.
 Before the play-off match against SK Rapid Wien, Borbély said that the team should play in a way that the match in Vienna would be open for Győr.
 In the first leg of the play-off, Győr beat SK Rapid Wien 2–1 at home on 21 August 2025.
 Gavrić scored the first goal in the 46th minute, which was equalized by Wurmbrand in the 61st minute.
 However, Gavric scored the winning goal in the 82nd minute.